 Every recipe we publish is tested, tasted, and Serious Eats-approved by our staff.
 Never miss a recipe again by following @SeriousRecipes on Twitter!

-- 6 whole Scotch bonnet peppers (see note above)
+- 6 whole Scotch bonnet peppers (see note)

 - 6 scallions, roughly chopped